anthropoleo/data_analyser/README.md

 # Data_analyser

-data_analyser is a Python package for generating comprehensive profiling reports from pandas DataFrames, helping you quickly understand your data's structure and quality.
+data_analyser is a Python package for generating comprehensive profiling reports from pandas DataFrames based on the ydata_profiling package, helping you quickly understand your data's structure and quality.

 ## ▶️ Quickstart